 Unicount is the simplest way to register a paperless EU company in Estonia, whether you are a citizen, resident or e-resident of Estonia.

 Our service is available for people setting up a company with a single shareholder and director due to API limits from the Estonian Business Register.
-If you want to add a shareholder to a limited company, we recommend that you use e-Business Register.
+If you want to add a shareholder to a limited company, we recommend that you use the e-Business Register.
 However, you’d still need a registered office address and contact person so you can first sign up for Unicount’s virtual office subscription here then follow this guide for using Unicount’s address and contact person when registering a company through the e-Business Register.

 But if you register a single shareholder company through Unicount then we hope this article has been useful if you later decide to add a shareholder online.
 Feel free to send us any feedback, either by opening the live chat on unicount.eu or by commenting where you saw this on social media.